 1956 started brightly with a second to Tommy Bridger at Snetterton on 25th March and another second to George Wicken at Brands on 3rd April and yet another second at Aintree on the 21st, this time to Colin Davis, son of SCH "Sammy" Davis.
 Stuart was second again at Brands in the Sporting Record Trophy to Russell and the symmetry continued in the Redex Trophy on the 21st May to Bueb, with a joint lap record, and at Silverstone to Jim again.
 It was the same story in the Midsummer 100 at Aintree on 23rd June.
 Bizarrely, Stuart (driving the Beart car) was awarded joint first with Russell at Mallory Park on 7th July, breaking the run.
 In the Grand Prix race on the 14th, he took fourth then back to second at Brands on 6th August and finally an outright win in the John Bull Trophy at Oulton over Russell, Parker, Boshier-Jones, Bueb and Allison.
 Lewis-Evans failed to finish at Snetterton on 2nd September then took fourth in a very close battle at Goodwood, the following week.
 Another DNF followed at Brands the next day, after winning his heat, then a second to Jim in the Gold Cup on the 22nd and a win on 14th October back at Brands.

-Lewis-Evans' talents were confined to Formula 3 until the end of 1956 when he started a brief and successful period with a F1 Connaught (including 4th place in the 1957 Monaco G P) until they suddenly closed down, leaving him with a fairly empty programme.
-Fortunately, Ferrari gave him a drive at Le Mans where he drove two thirds of the race to finish 5th overall, and when Brooks and Moss were both indisposed for the French G P Enzo Ferrari released Stuart to Vanwall for what was to become the rest of 1957.
-Stuart fully justified his place in the team (including pole at Monza and a torrid drive at Pescara) and was signed up again for the following year but meanwhile wintered in New Zealand with a Connaught owned by Bernie Ecclestone, who now took on his personal management.
+His talents were confined to Formula 3 until the end of 1956 when he started a brief and successful period with a F1 Connaught (including 4th place in the 1957 Monaco G P) until they suddenly closed down, leaving him with a fairly empty programme.
+He was able to secure a few F2 drives with the Beart T43 Cooper and, toward the end of the year, with Willment.
+Fortunately, Enzo Ferrari retained him to drive at Le Mans where he drove two thirds of the race to finish 5th overall, and when Brooks and Moss were both indisposed for the French G P Enzo Ferrari released him to Vanwall for what was to become the rest of 1957.
+Stuart fully justified his place in the team with several useful drives (including pole at Monza and a torrid drive at Pescara) and was signed up again by Tony Vandervell for the following year.
+Meanwhile, he wintered in New Zealand with a Connaught, returning via California where he made a guest appearance in a 500CC race at Pomona.
+The Connaught, incidentally, was owned by Bernie Ecclestone, who now assumed his personal management.
 (It is noteworthy that Ecclestone, who was very close to Stuart’s professional career, withdrew from motor sport for some years after the latter’s death).

 Stuart in the Vanwall, complete with crumpled nose, at Spa in 1957.